Help for employees and the self-employed

 It is important to be sure that HMRC accepts that you are self-employed and further advice on this and other self-employed issues can be found in the self-employment section.

 ⚠️ Important note: The distinction between employment and self-employment is not always clear; some businesses try to exploit people looking for work, by treating them as self-employed when they should be treated as an employee.
 This can save the business money.
 In this situation it is important for you to work out for yourself whether you are really self-employed.
 If your research suggests you should be employed rather than self-employed, you should talk to your employer.
-If this doesn’t work, may wish to consider whether to report the employer to HMRC.
+If this doesn’t work, you may wish to consider whether to report the employer to HMRC.

 If you are genuinely self-employed, as with employment income, there is no blanket tax exemption or deduction for the extra costs you incur on account of your disability.
 However any expenditure which is wholly and exclusively incurred for business purposes can be deducted from your taxable business income.
 This could include adjustments made to your office premises to accommodate you as well as books in special formats and specialist equipment.